Differentiable Optimization of Linear Differential Microphone Arrays: A Joint Geometry and Filter Design Framework: Introduction

 \section{Introduction}

-Derivatives play a vital role in machine learning, especially in optimization processes.
-Automatic Differentiation (AD) has revolutionized the computation of these derivatives, and its incorporation into machine learning frameworks as differentiable programming has opened new avenues for optimizing complex functions with greater efficiency and accuracy \cite{b1, b2, b3}.
+Differentiable optimization is introduced as a framework in signal processing \cite{wang2021diff}, enabling gradient-based learning of beamforming parameters.
+Frameworks such as OptNet \cite{amos2017optnet} have demonstrated the feasibility of embedding constrained optimization within differentiable models.
+Inspired by these works, we propose a novel method for designing LDMAs by formulating a constrained delay-and-sum beamformer using differentiable programming.
+It jointly learns the filter coefficients and microphone spacings by minimizing a cost function defined over a target beampattern in a fully differentiable pipeline, enabling flexible LDMA design beyond the capabilities of the existing approaches.
+The optimization process demonstrates that the conventional LDMA beampattern could be achieved by optimally adjusting the delay-and-sum beamformer’s filter weights and microphone positions.

-In the domain of acoustics and sound processing, differentiable programming has shown great promise.
-For instance, paper \cite{b4} introduced a differentiable DSP module-based synthesizer, significantly improving spectral similarity in sound-matching tasks.
-Extending this work, \cite{b5} utilized neural networks to optimize synthesis parameters for real-world sounds, while \cite{b6} developed the Differentiable DX7 model, enhancing both spectral optimization and audio quality.
-Lastly, \cite{b7} explores using differentiable methods to optimize room design for achieving desired acoustic outcomes.
+Differential Microphone Array (DMA) often involves a cumbersome multistage process; As the number of microphones increases, the complexity of this process increases significantly.
+The focus of our work is to explore a lightweight, low-computational-cost architecture with performance comparable to existing methods.
+Using the delay-and-sum concept and automatic differentiation, we propose a novel design that achieves the desired performance.
+Our approach accomplishes this by directly optimizing microphone array parameters under specific constraints, resulting in a more efficient and optimized design process, validated through performance metrics such as MSE, DI, and WNG.

-Building on these advancements, we propose a novel method for designing constrained adaptive non-uniform LDMAs using differentiable programming.
-Differential Microphone Array (DMA) design often involves a cumbersome multistage process.
-Our approach streamlines this by directly optimizing array parameters under specific constraints, resulting in a more efficient and adaptive design process, validated through performance metrics.
+Unlike previous approaches, which are insufficient for obtaining filter weights for LDMAs of any order, we present a novel and previously unexplored framework that enables LDMA design of any order by directly optimizing the cost function under specific constraints: (1) ensuring distortion-free signal reception and (2) limiting the distance between microphones.
+We validated the performance of the proposed approach for designing LDMAs of various orders by comparing it to the optimal desired performance using several metrics, including beampattern, MSE, DI, WNG, and computation time.
+Through evaluation on multiple metrics, this approach demonstrates a flexible, directive, robust, and hardware-efficient design.